kvcarido/til/apis/adding-headers-to-fetch-request.md

 The `fetch` method accepts [two parameters](https://developer.mozilla.org/en-US/docs/Web/API/fetch#parameters), a `resource` (typically the API url) and a few `options`.

 The `options` parameter is an object containing any custom settings that you want to apply to the request.
-In the example above, I'm including the header `X-API-KEY` with the value of `key`, a string variable containing my API key.
+In the example above, I'm including the header object containing `X-API-KEY` with the value of `key`, a string variable containing my API key.